Battle of Cartagena (1758): Battle

 Osborn was cruising off Cartagena when he sighted Duquesne's ships approaching.
 Spotting the larger British force, Duquesne ordered his ships to scatter.
 With the bulk of his force, Osborn made sure that La Clue was still trapped in Cartagena so he could not come out to help Duquesne.
 He detached ships to pursue the retreating French.

 The Orphee was caught and overpowered by three British ships while the Oriflamme was deliberately run aground to save it from capture.
-The third ship Foudroyant, Duquesne's flagship, tried to outrun the danger but was pursued by the Monmouth.
-After a chase that lasted into the night, the Monmouth caught up with the French ship and began to engage it.
+The third ship Foudroyant, Duquesne's flagship, tried to outrun the danger but was pursued by HMS Monmouth.
+After a chase that lasted into the night, Monmouth caught up with the French ship and began to engage it.
 Monmouths captain, Arthur Gardiner, was killed in the fighting.
-Ultimately the Foudroyant surrendered and Duquesne was taken as a prisoner, ending the battle.
+Ultimately Foudroyant surrendered and Duquesne was taken as a prisoner, ending the battle.